rjoberon/dsat/_posts/2024-05-11-visualising-entropy.markdown

 ![1000x1000 tiles in a 165 by 250 grid](/img/ve_tiles1000_165x250.png)

-You might recognize some known shape but wonder what the colors indicate.
+You might recognise some known shape but wonder what the colours indicate.
 We will come to that but for now let's just say that the image is proof of the (at least partial) solution to the quest of finding the tile index.

 This post describes the journey towards getting (and understanding) that image in very much detail.
 Thus, it is rather long and probably contains too much information for some – and still, there are bits and pieces missing.